Critical Evaluation of Studies Alleging Evidence for Technosignatures in the POSS1-E Photographic Plates: Frequency of occurrence in Earth's shadow

-Based on the results in Section \ref{sec_spatial_dist}, the spatial distribution of SPFs is not uniform-random.
-We do not know the expected distribution of plate- and digitization-related artifacts, which depends on a host of poorly-characterized processes related to the manufacture and degradation of the photographic medium, and the scanning of plates.
-A highly nonrandom distribution of these artifacts could significantly affect the relative proportion measured in a tiny fraction of the sky, such as the area covered by Earth's shadow at geosynchronous altitudes.
-For example, consider the case where the distribution of SPFs is roughly uniform-random except that a handful of plates contains an enormous number of obvious plate artifacts: an example is Plate 090R with its 2,149 SPFs in $W$, nearly 20 times the average SPF count per plate.
+We argue in many different ways throughout this paper that the spatial distribution of SPFs is not uniform-random.
+We do not know the expected distribution of plate- and digitization-related artefacts, which depends on a host of poorly-characterised processes related to the manufacture and degradation of the photographic medium, and the scanning of plates.
+A highly nonrandom distribution of these artefacts could significantly affect the relative proportion measured in a tiny fraction of the sky, such as the area covered by Earth's shadow at geosynchronous altitudes.
+For example, consider the case where the distribution of SPFs is roughly uniform-random except that a handful of plates contains an enormous number of obvious plate artefacts: an example is plate 090R (label E1465) with its 2,149 SPFs in $W$, nearly 20 times the average SPF count per plate.
 If the few plates with the overdensity happen to reside outside of the shadow, then the few shadowed plates will contain fewer SPFs per square degree than the population as a whole.
+As we have seen for the case of set $W$, the in-shadow statistics appear to be dominated by a single plate (i.e., 08L9; see Figure \ref{fig:fig_shadow_frac}).

-Another important problem with the in-shadow frequency calculation is that set $V$ was derived from $P$ which, as we have seen, was determined by \cite{solano2022discovering} to consist primarily of objects that have not been distinguished from catalog stars and scan defects.
+Another important problem with the in-shadow frequency calculation is that set $V$ was derived from $S$ \citep[][v2]{villarroel2026response} which, as we have seen, was determined by \cite{solano2022discovering} to consist primarily of objects that have not been distinguished from catalogue stars and scan defects.
 At least 95\% (i.e., $1 - N_{\rm R}/N_{\rm V}$) of SPFs in $V$ were discarded by \cite{solano2022discovering} to produce the aggressively-vetted subset $R$ (see Table \ref{tab_data_sets}).
-And yet, $V$ was used instead of $R$ to compute the in-shadow frequency of SPFs.